umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/ui-config-files.md

 ## Cart/Order Editor Config Files

-With these configuration files, you can completely customize the Cart/Order Editor interface to suit your particular needs.
+With these configuration files, you can customize the Cart/Order Editor interface to suit your particular needs.

 ### Example Cart/Order Editor Config File